Top 2 Things to Consider When Shipping from China

 Just like with air freight, you’ll have to take care of the documentation, customs clearance and delivery of goods from the port to your warehouse or facility.
 But if you choose to-Door services, which is popular to USA/Canada/Europe/Australia, all you have to do is pay the freight charges and wait for your cargo sent to your specified address.

-Pluses: Can be economical, particularly, if you’re prepared to handle the logistics of clearing the goods through Customs yourself.
+Shipping by sea can be economical, particularly, if you’re prepared to handle the logistics of clearing the goods through customs yourself.
 Also, the best way to handle large bulky purchases.

 A quick summary